Salimmwatsefu/Scam-Detection-Assessment/README.md

 ## Explainability & Insights

 #### Influential Features for Scam Detection
-- **Visualization**: Using the baseline model (TF-IDF + Logistic Regression), I identified the top 10 words that most strongly predict `scam` messages.
+- **Visualization**: I identified the top 10 words that most strongly predict `scam` messages.
 These are visualized in `scam_top-words.png`.
 The key words and their importance scores are:
   - `namba`: 461
   - `jina`: 460
   - `kwenye`: 378